twhite96/made-mistakes-gatsby/src/posts/notes/autumn-refresh.md

 The color of elements like captions and footer text were too light, so I darkened them.
 I did the same for links by giving them a contrast ratio of `4.77`.

-{% figure caption:"The Color Picker in Chrome's DevTools will show you the contrast ratio of text elements to help make your site more accessible to users with low-vision impairments or color-vision deficiencies." %}
 ![link color contrast ratio screenshot](../../images/mm-link-color-contrast-raio.png)

-{% endfigure %}
+The Color Picker in Chrome's DevTools will show you the contrast ratio of text elements to help make your site more accessible to users with low-vision impairments or color-vision deficiencies.

 ## Performance improvements